Channel Shortening by Large Multiantenna Precoding in OFDM: Introduction

 TF-precoding is studied via asymptotic rate analysis as the number of BS antennas grows large.
-It shows that it may bring subsequent gain in the high SNR-regime compared to a conventional system with the same air interface using an equivalent frequency-selective precoding (F-precoding) without time-selectivity.
+It shows that it may bring subsequent gains in the high SNR-regime compared to a conventional frequency-domain precoding (F-precoding) without time-delay selectivity.
 The selection of the truncation threshold in TF-precoding that asymptotically maximizes the rate corresponds to an optimization trade-off between interference mitigation and multi-path combining gain.
-TF-precoding is also compared to TR-filtering which instead relies on additional time-domain processing and thus may distort the signal in an undesirable manner, but is asymptotically optimal and therefore provides an interesting upper bound.
-Throughout the paper, we focus on the downlink data transmission and consider as in~\cite{aminjavaheri2017ofdm} the case of perfect channel state information (CSI) at the BS.
-The analysis and results are directly applicable to the uplink as well.
-It is worth mentioning that all methods would require the same amount of training, and we assume that a sufficient CP can be inserted during the training phase to perform synchronization and obtain an accurate CSI that can be exploited with uplink-downlink reciprocity.
+TF-precoding is also compared to TR-filtering which instead relies on channel-dependent time-domain processing, distorting the signal in a less controlled and thus potentially undesirable manner, but is asymptotically optimal and therefore provides an interesting upper bound.

-Asymptotically-tight rate approximations for finite number of antennas are also derived for both TF-precoding and TR-filtering.
-These reveal that TF-precoding converges faster to its asymptotic performance than TR-filtering.
+Asymptotically-tight rate approximations for a finite number of antennas are also derived for both TF-precoding and TR-filtering.
+These reveal that TF-precoding converges faster to its asymptotic performance than TR-filtering with and without CP.
 As a result, TF-precoding might even outperform TR-filtering with not-so-many antennas in the high-SNR regime.
 The analysis is further confirmed by numerical symbol error rate (SER) and throughput evaluation with a finite array system of 64 and 200 antennas.

-In Section II, the OFDM system model with multi-antenna precoding is presented.
+In Section II, the OFDM system model with multi-antenna precoding is presented \footnote{\emph{Notation:} Matrices and vectors are denoted by boldface uppercase and lowercase variables, respectively.
+Frequency-domain channel variables are in addition distinguished by a calligraphic font as, e.g., $\hcal$, $\gcal$, and $\Hcal$.
+The superscripts $(\cdot) ^*$, $(\cdot)^\Trm$, and $(\cdot)^\Hrm$ denote complex conjugate, transpose, and conjugate transpose, respectively.
+The linear convolution between discrete functions $f[n]$ and $g[n]$ is denoted by $(f*g)[n]$, $\delta_{i,j}$ is the Kronecker delta function, and $\expect{\cdot}$ is the expected value of a random variable. }.
 In Section III, the alternative system model with TR-filtering is presented.
-Section IV provides asymptotic rate analysis with numerical comparisons.
-Section V provides finite-size rate analysis, while Section VI provides corresponding link-level simulations.
-Section VII concludes this paper.
+Section IV provides an asymptotic rate analysis with precoder optimization and numerical comparisons.
+Section V provides a finite-size rate analysis, while Section VI provides corresponding link-level simulations.
+Section VII discusses briefly some extensions of this work, and Section VIII concludes the paper.